C2DH/ranketwo/pages/structureoftheteaching.md

 The objective of the tutorial is to go through all the steps required to create a digital history project.
 This can vary from creating a  website or podcast by applying a storytelling tool, creating a digital exhibit or annotating a corpus of photos.

 {: .extra-spacing}
-## How can you use the modules?
+## How can you use the lessons?

-A lecturer can choose one or more modules or assignments that can be completed and discussed in class or can be given as homework.
-Considerations for the lecturer to choose which material to use can be:
+A lecturer can choose one or more components of a lesson, or one or more assignments that can be completed and discussed in class or can be given as homework.
+Considerations for the lecturer to choose which material to use could be:

 1. How the topic of digital source criticism fits into a given course (most applicable is the subject ‘introduction into research methods’
 that is generally offered in the first year of a bachelor study) - see for a number of suggestions section .......

 2. The level of digital savviness of pupils and lecturers - see for an easy survey on digital literacy for your students to take section .......

 3. The amount of available time - see for the time effort the meta data of each assignment

 {: .extra-spacing}